cilium/ebpf/docs/ebpf/contributing/index.md

 ```

 To test the current package with a different kernel version you can use the [run-tests.sh] script.
-It requires [virtme] and qemu to be installed.
+It requires [virtme], qemu and docker to be installed.
 Unfortunately virtme is not well maintained at the moment, so we recommend installing
 a known working version: